alloca

 Do not attempt to free(3) space allocated by alloca()!

-Notes on the GNU Version
+Notes on the GNU version

 Normally, gcc(1) translates calls to alloca() with inlined code.
 This

-is not done when either the -ansi, -std=c89, -std=c99, or the
+is not done when either the -ansi, -std=c89, -std=c99, or the -std=c11

-includes <alloca.h> and that contains the line:
+includes <alloca.h> and that contains the lines:

 #define alloca(size) __builtin_alloca (size)